-If you’ve listened to Clark on the radio or just been a fan for a while, you know that he doesn’t think too highly of store-only credit cards, which he says are “trash.”
+If you’ve listened to money expert Clark Howard on the radio, you know that he doesn’t think too highly of store-only credit cards, which he describes as a “piece of trash.”

 However, some of these cards are better than others, a CreditCards.com study has revealed.

 Sales associates will often push these cards at the cash register, usually by highlighting sign-up bonuses that may offer 15% off or 0% interest for a year — but they won’t be as excited to tell you about the standard interest rate.

 The average store card charges 23.84%, much higher than the national average for all credit cards (15.18%), according to CreditCards.com.

 - Big Lots credit card: 29.99%